 - Like other agent matching services, Clever may have fewer agents in rural areas.

 - Agents may not provide premium services like drone photography and professional home staging.

 MyAgentFinder and Clever both quickly match you with local agents from name-brand brokerages like Keller, Century 21.
 Plus, they’re both free and come with zero obligations.

 But Clever offers better value than MyAgentFinder overall.
-Sellers get a full-service real estate agent for a listing fee of just $3,000 or 1% for homes sold over $350,000, compared to the 2.5-3% listing fee you’ll likely pay an agent you find through MyAgentFinder.
+Sellers get a full-service real estate agent for a listing fee of just 1.5%, compared to the 2.5-3% listing fee you’ll likely pay an agent you find through MyAgentFinder.

-And qualifying buyers can get 0.5% of the purchase price back in cash after closing.
+And qualifying buyers can get cash back after closing.
 That’s something MyAgentFinder doesn’t offer.

 Clever also stands out for its strict quality standards for agents.
 Unlike MyAgentFinder, Clever individually vets agents upfront to ensure they meet the company’s high standards for experience, sales volume, and customer reviews.

 Finally, you’ll have the support of Clever’s concierge service throughout the real estate process.
 Every member of Clever’s concierge team is a licensed real estate agent, so they can provide expert advice on your sale or purchase.

 HomeLight is an excellent tool for finding a great local agent quickly.
 However, it offers zero built-in commission savings for sellers or buyers.